 Bender’s life partner was Marie (Clement) Bender, whom he married in 1904.
 The couple’s marriage, which lasted nearly 50 years, did not produce any children.
 In 1953, Bender became the first Minnesota-born player enshrined in the Hall of Fame, and he remained the only one until Dave Winfield joined him in 2001.
 On May 22, 1954, the year following the vote, Bender died, a few weeks shy of his 71st birthday and a few weeks before his induction ceremony.
 He had previously suffered a heart attack and was receiving treatments for prostate cancer.
 Bender is buried in Hillside Cemetery in Roslyn, Pennsylvania.

-A version of this biography appeared in the book “Minnesotans in Baseball,” edited by Stew Thornley (Nodin, 2009).
+A version of this biography appeared in SABR’s “Minnesotans in Baseball,” edited by Stew Thornley (Nodin, 2009).

-Portions of this profile are from Chief Bender’s Burden by Tom Swift (University of Nebraska Press, 2008).
+Portions of this biography are drawn from the author’s book Chief Bender’s Burden (Lincoln: University of Nebraska Press, 2008).

 Research conducted by Robert Tholkes, written in an excellent article called “Chief Bender: The Early Years,” published in the 1983 edition of the Baseball Research Journal of the Society for American Baseball Research, was the solid foundation upon which I conducted further exploration about the rough details of Bender’s first years, his family, and life at White Earth.
 Beverly Hermes provided additional genealogical research assistance.
 The Charles Albert Bender file at the United States Department of the Interior, Bureau of Indian Affairs, Bemidji, Minnesota, was useful.
 Facts about the Bender family were also found in the federal Indian census and the U.S. census.